How to prevent a vitamin D deficiency

 Numerous studies and the epidemiological trends over recent years support the theory that people need significantly more vitamin D than has been commonly accepted.
 A University of Toronto study involving 796 women between the ages of 18 and 35 showed that the generally recommended amounts of vitamin D for women are too low to offer any benefit.
 According to Reinhold Vieth and his colleagues, any amount of daily vitamin D intake under 800 IU wasn’t enough to prevent a vitamin D deficiency.

-Despite this information and more, the US Food and Nutrition board for osteoporosis-related matters still recommends only 400 IU per day for women under the age of 50.
+Despite this information and more, the general recommendation remains 400 IU per day for women under the age of 50.

 Heart Disease and Diabetes